googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 ## 2016

+fontmake learns to directly create variable fonts from source. varLib learns to compute the deltas for multi-axis variable fonts, which means fontmake can build such fonts.

-We can build variable fonts but there are pain points.
+That means we can build variable fonts, but there are pain points.

 * @twardoch thinks it would be cool to directly write variable features (https://github.com/adobe-type-tools/afdko/issues/153)
 * fontmake likes to write statics to disk before it merges them; it's slow